NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

 ### Check Batch In Archived Batch List

-This function checks the the batch that was just prepared and printed is now visible in the archived batch list
+This function checks that the batch that was just prepared and printed is now visible in the archived batch list

 #### Arguments